jonmacia/CS-361/README.md

 ```
 2) Program will collect data into a variable in the program in JSON string format and another variable in
    Python dictionary format.
 JSON and converted amount will both be printed out for the user to see.
+   User should be able to extract from these two variables.
 ```
 {
     "success": true,